 Clean the outside of the case occasionally to ensure the holes on the front of the unit aren’t blocked with dust or dirt.
 Avoid using some household cleaners and substances near to the alarm.

 The position of consumer units and electric meters differs between house types, but your consumer unit and electricity meter will often be found near the front door of your house.
 You will have been shown the location of these during your demonstration tour.

 All power circuits within your home, including the garage, are wired through a residual current device (RCD), which will trip should a defect be identified in the earthing system.
 If the trip operates, it may not necessarily be caused by a fault in your home and therefore you should check that all appliances are safe.
 Under the hinged front cover there’s a row of switches, each controlling a different aspect of the electricity in your home.
 Each switch will be labelled to show which area of the home it controls.
 You may notice the row of switches is split into two groups, each ending with a slightly different looking switch and a small button.
 These are RCDs, devices that immediately cut off the electricity supply if a person comes into contact with a live electrical connection.
 Knowing what these different switches are for will help you to know what to do in the event of an electrical fault.
 You can turn off your consumer unit using the main red switch on the unit.

-Your electricity meter is located in a box on the outside of your home.
 Reading your meters will ensure that you achieve more accurate energy bills.
 When you read your meter, make sure to read the numbers from left to right and ignore the last figure, which is often in a red box.